thaitype/kubricate-website/docs/v1/guide/how-to-guides/stack-output-mode.md

 - Deploy services independently
 - Show clear diff history in Git

+The examples in this section assume those identifiers (`billingApi`, `devApp`, `platformCore`, etc.) are `Stack` instances exported from `./src/stacks`, following the structure used in the official stack-template example.

 ### Local Development and Debugging

 **Flat mode** works well for rapid local iteration: